3lvia/grid-tariff-api/README.md

 #### Models
 Contains classes for request/response objects used by controllers,
-Subfolder Pilot is to be removed, it is related to an earlier version of the API not specified by DiginEnergi
+Subfolder Pilot is to be removed, it is related to an earlier version of the API not specified by DiginEnergi.

 #### Services
 Contains classes with business logic used by controllers